-- provision for a new assessment (reassessment) only for written exams - provision for a new exam (re-examination) - that the student's complaint has been dismissed
+- Provision for at new assessment (reassessment) only for written exams - Provision for a new exam (re-exam) - That the student's complaint has been dismissed

 Should it be determined that a reassessment or re-examination will be offered, the head of department must appoint new examiners.
 Reassessment can only be offered for written exams where there is material for assessment; this is because the new examiners cannot (re)assess an already held oral examination and the original examiners' notes are personal and may not be disclosed.